Blosc/c-blosc2/plugins/README.md

    * The advantages and disadvantages of the plugin compared to the rest.

-4. To register a plugin the user must choose a plugin ID greater than 160 and write it at `plugins/codecs/register-codecs.h` or `plugins/filters/register-filters.h` depending on the plugin type.
-Then, you have to edit `plugins/codecs/register-codecs.c` or `plugins/filters/register-filters.c`.
+4. To register a plugin the user must choose a plugin ID between BLOSC2_REGISTERED_FILTERS_START (32) and BLOSC2_REGISTERED_FILTERS_STOP (159) and write it at `plugins/codecs/register-codecs.h` or `plugins/filters/register-filters.h` depending on the plugin type.
+Then, you have to edit `plugins/codecs/register-codecs.c`or

+   `plugins/filters/register-filters.c` in the next way:

    At the top it must be added `#include "plugin_folder/plugin_header.h"`,